uswds/uswds-site/_together/01-summary.md

 {% include together/together-deia-section.html
   heading="Equity"
-  sub-heading="Addressing the unique barriers people face, creating fairer experiences" bullet-one="Have we considered all possible audiences?" bullet-two="Who benefits most?
-Who may be harmed?" bullet-three="Who is being excluded or disempowered?" example="Digital experiences support the unhoused, including the permanently unhoused, and those temporarily displaced due to disasters." color="red"
+  sub-heading="Addressing the unique barriers people face, creating fairer experiences" bullets=page.bullet_list_equity example="Digital experiences support the unhoused, including the permanently unhoused, and those temporarily displaced due to disasters." color="red"
 %}

 {% include together/together-deia-section.html
   heading="Inclusivity"
-  sub-heading="Cultivating a sense of belonging and feeling valued" bullet-one="Are we creating a sense of belonging?" bullet-two="Have we included all the voices in feedback?" bullet-three="Are the people most impacted meaningfully included?" example="Historically marginalized groups are included on design teams and people from these groups provide feedback throughout the design cycle." color="gold"
+  sub-heading="Cultivating a sense of belonging and feeling valued" bullets=page.bullet_list_inclusivity example="Historically marginalized groups are included on design teams and people from these groups provide feedback throughout the design cycle." color="gold"
 %}

 {% include together/together-deia-section.html
   heading="Accessibility"
-  sub-heading="Supporting the ability of all people to understand and enjoy digital experiences" bullet-one="Can all users, including those using assistive technologies, effectively complete the interactions?" bullet-two="Is the digital experience not only conformant to requirements, but also usable?" bullet-three="Are we excluding anyone based on the technology they use?" example="Whether a user is accessing services using a sip-and-puff or a screen reader, or on a pre-paid mobile phone, the user can successfully complete the necessary tasks." color="green"
+  sub-heading="Supporting the ability of all people to understand and enjoy digital experiences" bullets=page.bullet_list_accessibility example="Whether a user is accessing services using a sip-and-puff or a screen reader, or on a pre-paid mobile phone, the user can successfully complete the necessary tasks." color="green"
 %}